victor-tan-hk/Intro-Google-Bigquery/README.md

-# Intro-Google-Bigquery
+# Introduction to Google BigQuery
-Introduction to Google BigQuery SQL workshop
+Deriv May 2025